manulera/UnivarScatter/README.md

 Draw an **univariate scatter plot** out of a nx2 table with a categorical/string and a numerical variable, or out of a numerical array, with groups/categories corresponding to the columns of the numerical array.
 The function returns the `(x,y)` coordinates of the dots, so you can use them for custom plotting.
+If you use this function in a public webpage or publication, I encourage you to share the reference with me so that I include it in the publications section.

 This kind of graph is very popular in biochemistry/biology papers.